igoricelic/dtomapper/README.md

 #### path
-Indicates the path to the desired property in relation to the initial object (root). compared to the previous example, the country from which the person is would be mapped as follows:
+Indicates the path to the desired property in relation to the initial object (root).
+Compared to the previous example, the country from which the person is would be mapped as follows:
 ```java
 @Property(path="address.city.country")
 String personCountry;